 The Long Playing Record Guide

-In 1955 Warren DeMotte finished compiling "The Long Playing Record Guide".
-But before it was published he asked Leopold Stokowski to write a preface.
-Stokowski, who saw the uniqueness of DeMotte's project, agreed, although he did not know De Motte before; and they never met afterwards.
+By 1955 Warren DeMotte finished compiling "The Long Playing Record Guide" and he asked Leopold Stokowski to write a preface.
+Stokowski, who had always been interested in making recordings and in the technical aspects of the gramophone record, saw the uniqueness of DeMotte's project.
+He agreed.
+However he did not know DeMotte before; and they never met afterwards.

-The Long Playing Record Guide listed the available recordings of compositions of practically each and every composer and Demotte evaluated the interpretations of the musicians and in many cases mentioned the technical quality of the discs.
+The Long Playing Record Guide compiled by Warren DeMotte listed the available recordings of compositions of practically each and every composer and Demotte evaluated the interpretations of the musicians and in many cases mentioned the technical quality of the discs.
 The reason for the publication is obvious.
+Read the first sentences of the introduction that Warren De Motte wrote to his THE LONG PLAYING RECORD GUIDE:

 "Since the advent, in 1948, of the long playing phonograph record, the record collector has been faced by an embarrassment of riches.
 Due to the use of the tape recorder and the LP process, resulting in the reasonably low recording costs, dozens of record companies have come into existence, and many of them issue records at an amazing rate.
 In only a few years a thick catalogue of recordings has been built up, with countless duplications that manage to confuse the collector, the dealer, and the recording companies alike."